dsc-courses/dsc80-2022-sp/syllabus.md

 - By attending in-person at **Pepper Canyon Hall 122 📍**
 - By attending remotely via Zoom (see the course homepage or Calendar for the link)

+**Anyone can attend either discussion section**.
 Attendance is recommended, but not required.
 Discussion sections will be podcasted, but the nature of discussion section (they usually involve a large amount of groupwork) means that **the podcasted discussion might not be as useful as in-person attendance**.